currentxchange/loot/README.md

-# ezstake
+# loot by White Puma

-Smart contract for customizable NFT staking using Atomicassets standard.
+Smart contract for NFT staking using Atomicassets standard.
+Based on [ezstake](https://github.com/benjiewheeler/ezstake).

 This contract is designed to work out-of-the-box, without the need to modify the source code.